Day in the Life of an SLP Student

 Maximize your time.
 Like many people, you might feel more energized or productive at certain times of the day.
 Schedule your most challenging tasks for those times, and use lower-energy times for less intensive tasks.
 Also, find time for mini-breaks to stay productive.
 If you’re waiting for class to start or taking public transportation to clinical work, use that time to review for an exam.

 Keep a journal of SLP successes and failures.
 Don’t think of this as another to-do for your day.
-A journal can help you focus on why you’re pursuing a speech therapist career and stay engaged throughout the program.
+A journal can help you focus on why you’re pursuing a speech therapy career and stay engaged throughout the program.
 It can also help you identify ways to be more efficient.
 Even if it’s just for 5 minutes a day, write down one success from your day and one thing you want to improve on.
-This will help you achieve more in your SLP grad program and keep in mind what you need to work on.
+This will help you achieve more in your SLP grad program and keep you on track with what you need to work on.

 Schedule “you” time.
-Grad school will be stressful at times, but chronic stress can lead to bigger health problems.
+Grad school will be stressful at times, but long-term stress can worsen health problems.
 Keep stress at bay by scheduling at least one fun activity to look forward to every week.
 It might be a bubble bath or a dinner with a friend.
-Don’t neglect stress management practices like a healthy diet, exercise and proper sleep.
+Don’t neglect stress management practices such as a healthy diet, exercise, and adequate sleep.
 Otherwise, overwhelming stress can cause your studies and clinical work to suffer.
 Also, avoid overbooking yourself.
-Take a few weeks to get in the groove of your program so you have an idea how many things you can add to your schedule without going overboard.
+Take a few weeks to get into the groove of your program, so you have a sense of how many things you can add to your schedule without going overboard.

 Connect with your cohort.
 Your classmates are people you can share SLP resources with, which can help you save time.
 They’re also peers you can stay in contact with as you’re looking for jobs after school.
 You may not have the exact same style as your classmates, but forging connections with them can help you in school and in your career.
 Try to be open-minded during group projects and respect each of your peers as a personality type you might encounter in the professional realm.

 Vary your experience.
-Try to make time for SLP observations in diverse environments and for getting experience with the population you’re thinking about working with after school.
+Try to make time for SLP observations in diverse environments and for experience with the population you’re considering working with after school.
 You may have a vision for the type of job you want, but until you experience it, you don’t know if it’s truly a fit.
-You can look for SLP shadowing opportunities in a variety of settings, like hospitals, clinics, schools and private practice.
+You can look for SLP shadowing opportunities in a variety of settings, such as hospitals, clinics, schools, and private practices.
 You can also look for opportunities to volunteer with the populations you’re interested in.
 Volunteer experience is also a great resume booster.

 Get Prepared and Stay Organized to Be Successful

-SLP grad students are some of the busiest people around.
 Despite the hectic schedules, SLP grad life can also be one of the most fulfilling times of your life as you prepare for a meaningful career as a speech therapist.
-Approach school with a time management strategy so you can stay on track and achieve success.
+Approach school with a time management strategy to stay on track and achieve success.

 Sponsored online speech pathology programs